 - Employees may accept free passes to district extracurricular events if they are attending these events in their official capacity (i.e., chaperoning, ticket sales or managing concession sales).
 In order to promote employee participation in extracurricular activities, the district may include free passes in employees’ official compensation packages or employees may be reimbursed by the district for the cost of admission.

-- The employee’s district position is not to be used to take official action that could have a financial impact on a private business with which, the employee or a relative are associated.
-For example, if the employee’s brother owns a pest-control business which is seeking a contract with the district, the employee must declare an actual conflict of interest in writing, describing the nature of the employee’s conflict, and provide this to the employee’s supervisor.
+- The employee’s district position is not to be used to take official action that could have a financial impact on a private business with which, the employee, a relative or member of the employee’s household are associated.
+For example, if the employee’s brother owns a pest-control business which is seeking a contract with the district, and the employee is part of the decision-making process, the employee must declare an actual conflict of interest in writing, describing the nature of the employee’s conflict, and provide this to the employee’s supervisor.

-- Confidential information gained as a district employee is not to be used to obtain a financial benefit for the employee, a relative or a business with which any are associated.
-For example, the employee should not use the information that a student in his/her class is falling behind in math to provide the parents a referral to the employees’ sister’s tutoring business.
+- Confidential information gained as a district employee is not to be used to obtain a financial benefit for the employee, a relative or member of the employee’s household or a business with which any are associated.
+For example, the employee should not use the information that a student in his/her class is falling behind in math to provide the parents a referral to the employee’s sister’s tutoring business.